 Before presenting the regression results, I first test whether tax-based ability and social ties are correlated with exam rank.
 This helps to understand whether there are any trade-offs in using exam rank as a measure of juniors' abilities for promotion purposes.
 Table B.5 presents the results and shows that while above-median exam performers are less likely to be above-median tax collectors, they are more likely to have above-median social ties with seniors.
 However, none of these effects are statistically significant.
-The data also shows that exam-based ability is not linked to other measures of service delivery indicating that promotions based purely on exam rank would not capture true merit.

 Table B.6 and B.7 presents the OLS, IV and reduced form results, respectively.
 In all specifications, ability measured through exam rank does not seem to play an important role in discretionary promotions by seniors.
 The interaction of power of seniors and exam dummy are negative and statistically insignificant (Wild clustered bootstrapped p-values>0.1).
 Moreover, the main results for tax and social ties remain robust to the inclusion of exam based ability.
-These results further demonstrate the meritocratic nature of discretionary promotions in this context.

-Next, I explore the mechanisms behind the main results by examining the promotions of juniors across different departments.
+Next, I explore the mechanisms behind the main results by examining the promotions of juniors in the long-run across different departments.